On a Broad Reach

 My heart pounded a little faster.
 I just knew.
 “They’ll be his two daughters.”
 I said.

-That reminds me of a story of a rather bored and unhappy current-day boy who was going through a seemingly endless list all the toys, computer games and possessions he had, to his grandpa.
+That reminds me of a story of a rather bored and unhappy current-day boy, who was going through a seemingly endless list all the toys, computer games and possessions he had, to his grandpa.
 The boy asked his grandpa if he’d had a happy childhood and what toys he used to play with.
-He was a little shocked when his grandpa informed him he’d had the most amazing childhood, but only one thing to play with.
+He was a little shocked when his grandpa informed him he’d had the most amazing childhood, but had only one thing to play with.

 “What was that one thing?” the young boy enquired.